LAKSHMAN1410/Electrostatic-Detector-with-Arduino/README.md

-📡 Electrostatic Detector with Arduino
+⚡ Electrostatic Detector with Arduino

-A simple and cost-effective Arduino-based system to detect electrostatic charges in real-time.
-This project uses a capacitive sensor (antenna + RC circuit) to sense static electricity and provides visual and audible alerts using an LED, buzzer, and LCD display.
-It is useful for ESD prevention, educational demonstrations, and electronics safety.
+📖 Overview

+The Electrostatic Detector with Arduino is a real-time static electricity monitoring system built using Arduino Uno, a capacitive antenna, and an LCD display.
+Static electricity, though invisible, can cause equipment damage, malfunctions, or safety hazards in sensitive environments such as electronics labs, cleanrooms, and manufacturing plants.

+This project demonstrates a low-cost, DIY solution for detecting electrostatic charge buildup and providing instant feedback through LED indicators, a buzzer, and display messages.
+Its non-contact detection capability makes it both safe and reliable.

 ---